jupyterlab/jupyterlab/docs/source/extension/extension_tutorial.rst

     jlpm add @lumino/widgets

-Then modify the ``activate`` function again so that it has the following
+Then modify the ``activate`` function inside the plugin object again so that it has the following code *(the highlighted lines show the activate function, you're only modifying the contents of that function, so make sure your braces match, and leave the ``export default plugin`` part lower down intact)*:
-code:

 .. code-block:: typescript
+    :emphasize-lines: 5-41

+    const plugin: JupyterFrontEndPlugin<void> = {
+      id: 'jupyterlab-apod',
+      autoStart: true,
+      requires: [ICommandPalette],
       activate: (app: JupyterFrontEnd, palette: ICommandPalette) => {
         console.log('JupyterLab extension jupyterlab_apod is activated!');